ico277/cmuc/README.md

 # cmuc
-A C variant of the original muc
+A C alternative of the original muc